vitejs/vite/docs/guide/api-environment.md

 }
 ```

 When not explicitly documented, environment inherit the configured top-level config options (for example, the new `server` and `edge` environments will inherit the `build.sourcemap: false` option).
-A small number of top-level options, like `optimizeDeps`, only apply to the `client` environment, as they don't make work well when applied as a default to server environments.
+A small number of top-level options, like `optimizeDeps`, only apply to the `client` environment, as they don't work well when applied as a default to server environments.
 The `client` environment can also be configured explicitly through `environments.client`, but we recommend to do it with the top-level options so the client config remains unchanged when adding new environments.

 The `EnvironmentOptions` interface exposes all the per-environment options.
 There are environment options that apply to both `build` and `dev`, like `resolve`.
 And there are `DevEnvironmentOptions` and `BuildEnvironmentOptions` for dev and build specific options (like `dev.warmup` or `build.outDir`).
 Some options like `optimizeDeps` only applies to dev, but is kept as top level instead of nested in `dev` for backward compatibility.